-4.4.1 Greenhouse Gas Emissions from Energy Annual GHG emissions from energy consumption have declined since 2006.
+4.4.1 Greenhouse Gas Emissions from Energy

+Annual greenhouse gas emissions from energy consumption have declined since 2006.
+These data do not reflect ongoing research to better calculate climate impacts from different energy sources such as methane leakage from natural gas.

 (See Discussion for Figure 13.1.1.1)